drluke-git/Testing/README.md

 This is a test of proceedure

 1. Create repository at github.com
-2. Clone repository to Arduino folder
+2. From terminal, clone repository to Arduino folder:  git clone <url>
 3. Create project in PlatformIO in the same Arduino folder
 4. From terminal:  git add -A
 5. From terminal:  git commit --message "Useful message here"